maharjansanam027/React-Learning/Day02/readme.md

 what is package.json file
 whatever the data is using in project add data in one file data of data. whatever project related dependencies will be there.

+Version
+18.5.2

+Major.Minor.patch

+patch=bug fixed
+Minor=New functionality added
+Major = changes in old code or adding the new code.

+^18.0.1
+it means it will take change of Minor and patches.

+~19.0.5
+it means it will take change of patches.

+package-lock.json file
+it will fixed the version and its advantage is when node_modules will install it will see this file then it will install that version run smoothly to anotther system.

+node_modules file
+database of install file
+It is used to store the dependencies (external libraries or packages) that your Node. js project relies on.